ademe1/ademe1/README.md

 💛 I’m a data enthusiast who believes numbers have voices.
 📈 Each pattern tells a story, and I’m here to translate it.
-🧠 I love turning raw data into clarity and insight.
-🌱 Curiosity keeps me exploring, purpose keeps me grounded.
-✨ Forever learning and building through discovery.

 🌍 I love travel, 🍽️ food, and 🧑🏾‍🍳 cooking; they fuel my creativity.
-⚡ Passionate about data analytics and clean energy.
 💼 Currently diving deep into **energy data analysis**.
 🎯 Goal this year: apply data in **finance** and explore **quantitative analysis**.